-If the session is associated with a personal mobile token (a smart card or an NSCM credential), then utsettings offers to make the selected timing permanent.
+If the session is associated with a personal mobile token, then utsettings offers to make the selected timing permanent.
 If a user accepts that offer, then the timing is retained and reused on that user's subsequent personal mobile token sessions on the same DTU.